Ikram-c/Course-Recommendor-System-IBM-/README.md

 - ***scipy*** which was used to import ***directed_hausdorff, pdist***

 #### Summary
-This notebook used user profile and course genres vectors to reccomend courses to users.
+This notebook used user profile and course genres vectors to recommend courses to users.
 This is done by finding the dot product between the user profile vector and the course genre vector to get a score.
-3 Models were generated using score threshold as the hyperparameter and were compared using their sillhoette score.
+3 Models were generated using score threshold as the hyper parameter and were compared using their silhouette score.

 #### Functions used:
 - The "generate_recommendation_scores_dot_product" function was used to obtain reccomendations for all users
-- The "compute_silhouette_score" function was used to find the silhoette score of the ML models.
+- The "compute_silhouette_score" function was used to find the silhouette score of the ML models.

 --------------------